No, NASA photos are not evidence of fungus growing on Mars, sorry

 Mars is very in right now.
-NASA's Perseverance rover is up there searching for life and the agency's Mars helicopter, Ingenuity, is pulling off daring aerial feats.
+NASA's Perseverance rover is up there searching for life, and the agency's Ingenuity Mars helicopter is pulling off daring aerial feats.
 But on Wednesday, Mars appeared in the news for all the wrong reasons.
-According to websites like the Daily Mail, scientists were making a pretty wild claim: Fungi was alive and well on the red planet.
+According to websites like the Daily Mail, scientists were making a pretty wild claim: Fungi were alive and well on the red planet.

 The first thought: Ah shit, here we go again.